Mollie Parnis: Patronage of First Ladies

 Parnis is most remembered for her close relationships and frequent patronage from American First Ladies.
 Mamie Eisenhower frequently wore dresses and suits by Parnis, including a purple gabardine suit for President Eisenhower's 1957 inauguration and a black and white silk dress when she met Queen Elizabeth at the St. Lawrence Seaway in 1959.
 She also wore a 'silky purple Molly Parnis dress [with] a Peter Pan collar' to her sixtieth birthday party in 1956.
 The most publicized event in which Eisenhower wore a Parnis dress was in 1955, when a woman in a receiving line wore the same blue-green shirtwaist dress as the First Lady, an event that could have caused much embarrassment.
 Parnis is quoted saying, "I do not sell directly to any wearer, nor do I usually make one of a kind; that is what makes this country a great democracy.
 But I do feel that the First Lady should have something special."
 Eisenhower and Parnis's dress, Model 448, were featured in a multi-page spread in LIFE titled "Blue-Green on the National Scene."
 The feature included images of women across the country wearing the dress.

 Lady Bird Johnson also frequently wore Parnis' designs because she could wear them in her busy life and "still look like a lady."
 The two developed a close relationship, and Parnis was often invited to the White House for state dinners and the Johnson's ranch in Texas.
 Parnis' designs were also included in the 1968 White House Fashion Show, which Lady Bird and her staff organized and is the only fashion show to ever be held in the White House.

 Parnis had photographs of the First Ladies wearing her designs with their husbands.
 She even had a photograph signed by Lyndon B. Johnson, wearing a shirt she had designed for him.

-Museum Collections
+Museum collections

-Museum collections that include Mollie Parnis' garments are:
+Museum collections that include Parnis' garments are: